 - Companies providing services to the oil and mining sectors in Africa provided

-- that such companies achieved a minimum of 25% African value-added in the immediately preceding two years prior to the application; and
+that such companies achieved a minimum of 25% African value-added in the two years immediately preceding the application; and

 Based on Afreximbank’s pricing model which takes account of the transaction risks and market practice.

 The Bank is a member of the International Factors Group (IFG) and is guided in its factoring operations by the rules and regulations of the IFG as may from time to time be in force.

 2.4 Joint Bill Discounting / Financing and Refinancing Facility

 Under this Facility, the Bank shares the payment (commercial and sovereign) risks of an African bank or foreign bank through funded participation with international and African banks into trade payment instruments.
 Foreign bank risks are taken where the transaction involves African exports to non-African countries.
 Thus, Letters of Credit issued by an African or foreign bank or an accepted export bill guaranteed or avalised by an African or foreign bank, can be jointly discounted, purchased or financed by the Bank and other participating banks.
 For African deals originated by the Bank, this facility enhances the quality of the risk of the transaction given that the Bank has preferred creditor status in the countries where the facility is available thus reducing the risk of default.
 For those banks that would ordinarily assume these risks, the Bank’s participation would free lending lines for them enabling them to lend more to Africa.
 Under the refinancing and rediscounting aspect of the facility, the Bank can take over all the risks earlier assumed by the primary discounting bank.
 This is intended as an incentive to international banks who have assumed sovereign risk of African economies extending beyond 360 days, but want to exit at 360 days, for regulatory or other non-credit reasons.